jantman/blog/content/2008/02/microsoft-again.md

 <span style="font-style: italic;">Standardization</span> - would
 actually consider a <span style="font-style: italic;">second</span>,
 competing standard for document formats.
-And one that's [as flawed as OOXML][]?
+And one that's [as flawed as OOXML](http://www.noooxml.org/argu-brief)?
 These guys are the ISO.
 They practically run the world, at least technically.
 Why don't they have the balls to look Microsoft in the eye and say, "Hey, moron.
 We already
 <span style="font-style: italic;">have</span> a document format
 standard.
 It's called ISO 26300.
 If you want to have anything to do with the ISO, which sets <span style="font-style: italic;">standards</span>, you can take your 6,000 page specification, put it through a crosscut paper-burning radiation-producing shredder, pay the $320 for a copy of ISO26300, and implement it!"

-  [another Groklaw article on recent Microsoft tribulations]: http://www.groklaw.net/article.php?story=20080227031234460
-  [as flawed as OOXML]: http://www.noooxml.org/argu-brief